Why do you need Visual Studio alternatives?

 - As it was already said, Visual Studio is a behemoth and its price only confirms this assessment.

-And, not including all the upper-mentioned facts, coding is, after all, like art and you need a workplace, that suits you, to make a masterpiece.
+And, not including all the upper-mentioned facts, coding is like art and you need a workplace, that suits you, to make a masterpiece.
 Let’s look at some Visual Studio alternatives, their pros, and cons, why shouldn’t we?

 IDE vs. Code Editor